 This guidance gives you information on how to apply and answers some common questions.
-If you have any further questions you can contact our Customer Services team at enquiries@artscouncil.org. uk
+If you have any further questions you can contact our Customer Services team.

 2. Prepare and submit your application

 You must apply through Grantium.
 The Grantium guidance for applicants available on our website should provide you with all the information that you need about how to access the system and complete your online application.